 Permanent Token Authorization

-in scripts, plug-ins, and applications that communicate with external services.
+Permanent tokens support token-based authorization in REST API calls in scripts, plug-ins, and applications that communicate with external services.
+Simply create a new token with a specific access scope, and use it for authentication from wherever you want.
 Use the permanent token as the

 Bearer parameter of the

 You can create permanent tokens for your own account on the Authentication tab of your Hub account.
 For instructions, see Manage Permanent Tokens.